bertvv/github-org-mgmt/README.md

     - dave
 ```

-## Delete teams and their repository
+## Delete teams and their repositories

 It is possible to delete multiple teams and repositories from the organization.
 You specify a prefix and all teams and repositories with a name starting with that prefix will be deleted.